 2015: Holly Holm Defeats UFC Poster Girl Ronda Rousey

 As the first female to be signed to UFC, Ronda Rousey was the warrior darling of women’s MMA.
 It looked like it was going to be another easy win for ‘Rowdy Rousey’, but the events on that November evening in Australia were about to tell a completely different story.

 Rousey had been undefeated in her previous 12 matches, and the reigning bantamweight UFC Champion.
 Going into defend her title against former Boxing champ, Holly Holm, Rousey was easily the clear favorite.

 Instead of going in fast and furious as she normally did, Rousey opted for more careful punches.
 When Rousey tried to deliver her deadly armbar, Holm proved too slippery and avoided the clinch to win the first round.
-That, in itself, was a president, since none of Rousey’s opponents had ever made it that far.
+That set a precedent since none of Rousey’s opponents had ever made it that far.

 When the Round 2 bell rang, Holm looked calm and in control.
 Rousey was uncharacteristically ruffled and starting to tire.
 Holm struck with a swift kick to the head, flooring Rousey to the canvas in a knockout finish.
 Holm came out of nowhere and took the championship.
 Her win is still considered one of the biggest upset in UFC history.

 1980: The Miracle On Ice

 No underdog list would be complete without the story of the 1980 Olympic Men’s US Hockey team.
 Team USA had been performing relatively well in their Olympic matches – especially surprising, considering that the team was made up of college stars and amateurs.
 But when they met The Soviets – the four-time defending gold medalists – it looked like their fate was sealed.